dalyw01/Setup-Files/git_commands.md

 # Git and Github

-Download from homebrew
+Download from homebrew - brew install git

-Setup SSH key here - https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+Setup SSH key here to link your machine and your account - https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

+To be able to push via HTTPS - https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line

 Here is a list of quick commands to do most typical tasks